analins/emoji_memory/readme.md

 **Unsolved Problems**
 CSS: Keeping everything perfectly centered at all times.
-JS: Reset function
+JS: Reset function.
+I used the location.reload() as an alternative.
-I realized towards the end that maybe using constructor functions would have maybe been more efficient.
+Stopping the timer.